 - Consider putting your barn sour horse to work when he gets home.
 Spend a few minutes in the arena or the round pen before you truly end your ride.
 It will make the barn seem a bit less glamorous and reinforce the notion that you’re the one who gets to plan the agenda.

-5 Steps Toward a Tranquil Trail Ride
+5 Steps Toward a Calm Trail Ride

 The best way to deal with a horse that refuses to walk is to prevent the problem from developing in the first place.
 Consider these five suggestions.